Azure/Azure-AI-Content-Safety-Private-Preview/README.md

 - ### Language availability

-The API is only available to use in English.
-The team is constantly developing models to support new languages.
+The API is only available in English.
+New languages will be supported in the future.

 ##  🗃Concepts